 Yorktown, VA, occupies a unique place in American history as the site of the last major battle of the Revolutionary War.
 The new American Revolution Museum at Yorktown, administered by the Jamestown-Yorktown Foundation, depicts the drama and hopes of the revolution through period artifacts, immersive environments, and interactive exhibits and theaters, including the experiential Siege Theater.

 The new museum engages visitors in the tumult and excitement of the nation’s founding.
-The 170-seat Introductory Theater shows the 20-minute film, “Liberty Fever,” which features accounts of the American Revolution told by a 19th century storyteller.
+The 170-seat Introductory Theater shows the 20-minute film, “Liberty Fever,” which features accounts of the American Revolution told by a 19th-century storyteller.
 It sets the stage for the permanent exhibition galleries devoted to five themes, including “The British Empire and America” and “Revolution, From Lexington and Concord to Yorktown.”

 The galleries culminate in the 4D experiential Theater where 40 to 70 visitors at a time are transported to the Siege of Yorktown complete with wind, smoke, lightning, and thunderous cannon fire.
-The theater’s 180-degree surround screen immerses visitors in the thrill of the of the allied American and French victory over the British Army.
+The theater’s 180-degree surround screen immerses visitors in the thrill of the allied American and French victory over the British Army.

 The Virginia Beach branch of the Richmond, VA-based company Whitlock served as systems integrator for the museum.
 The video collaboration company offers strategy, enterprise management, interactive environments, cloud, and global support to a wide range of clients in energy, finance, government, legal, healthcare, high tech, and education.